ppchi/ppchiorg/about.md

 We align with the policy of the national Pink Pistols organization of not keeping a list of members and never charging dues.
 Our events are open to the public and anyone may self-identify as a member of the Pink Pistols.
 We have no voting members and are managed by the Board of Directors of our not-for-profit organization.

+## What are your politics?

+The Pink Pistols is a "single-issue" organization that focuses our efforts on the safe, legal, and effective use of firearms for self-defense.
+The Chicago chapter leadership would not describe themselves as "apolitical", but we do not take a public stance on behalf of the organization for issues that do not relate to our core mission.

 ## Who's in charge of this thing?

 Want to help out?
-Send an email to info@ppchi.org and let us know!
+Send an email to [info@ppchi.org](mailto:info@ppchi.org) and let us know!

 ![Raye Evtuch](/images/raye.jpg){: .align-left .image-left .profile-photo }